What do B.C.'s latest COVID-19 restrictions mean for you?

 What are the new rules around fitness facilities?

-Some indoor group fitness activities have been identified as high risk and they've been ordered to close indefinitely.
+Some indoor group fitness activities have been identified as high risk and they've been ordered to stop indefinitely.
 That includes hot yoga, spin, aerobics, boot camp, circuit training and high-intensity interval training.